Your complete 2026 guide

 Australia has six states — New South Wales, Victoria, Queensland, Western Australia, South Australia, and Tasmania — plus two major self-governing territories: the Northern Territory and the Australian Capital Territory (ACT), home to the nation's capital, Canberra.
 Each has its own distinct culture, landscape, and bucket-list attractions.

 Australia's iconic experiences span the entire country.
 Top highlights include Uluru–Kata Tjuta (Northern Territory), the Great Barrier Reef (Queensland), the Sydney Opera House and Harbour Bridge (NSW), the Great Ocean Road and Twelve Apostles (Victoria), Kangaroo Island (South Australia), Cradle Mountain (Tasmania), the Kimberley and Ningaloo Reef (Western Australia), and Canberra's world-class National Gallery and War Memorial (ACT).
+Queensland's Sunshine Coast and Gold Coast Hinterland are also unmissable for nature, beaches, and adventure.

 Most international visitors require a visa or Electronic Travel Authority (ETA) to enter Australia.
 Citizens of many countries — including the UK, USA, Canada, and EU nations — can apply for an ETA (subclass 601) online, often approved instantly.
 New Zealand citizens can visit without a visa under a special category.
 Always check the Australian Department of Home Affairs website for the most up-to-date requirements for your nationality.